Animal welfare and rights in India: British India

 Animal experimentation began in India in the 1860s when Britain began introducing new drugs to the colony.
 Moved by the suffering of Indian strays and draught animals, Colesworthey Grant founded the first Indian Society for the Prevention of Cruelty to Animals (SPCA) in 1861 in Calcutta.
-The Indian SPCAs successfully lobbied for anti-cruelty legislation in the 1860s, which was extended to all of India in 1890–91.
+The Indian SPCA's successfully lobbied for anti-cruelty legislation in the 1860s, which was extended to all of India in 1890–91.
 An obelisk was established in memory of the Colesworthey just in front of the Writers' Building.

 While the anti-vivisection movement grew in Britain, it failed to take hold in India.
-British officials and (British-led) SPCAs both opposed the introduction of the British Cruelty to Animals Act of 1876 - which established regulations on animal experimentation - to the Indian colony.
+British officials and (British-led) SPCAs both opposed the introduction of the British Cruelty to Animals Act 1876 – which established regulations on animal experimentation – to the Indian colony.

-The Cow Protection movement arose in the late 1800s in northern India.
-While the SPCAs were led by colonists and associated with Christianity, Cow Protection was a movement of native Hindus.
+The cow protection movement arose in the late 1800s in northern India.
+While the SPCAs were led by colonists and associated with Christianity, cow protection was a movement of native Hindus.
 Cow protectionists opposed the slaughter of cattle and provided sanctuaries for cows.
 However, cow protection was largely an expression of Hindu nationalism rather than part of a larger native Indian animal welfare movement.
 Cow protectionists did not, in general, oppose (and often supported) animal experimentation, and the antivivisectionist groups established in India in the late 1890s died out due to lack of interest.
 The Indian branches of the Humanitarian League, an English organization which opposed vivisection and the mistreatment and killing of animals, focused on vegetarianism and cow protection while ignoring vivisection.

 Mahatma Gandhi was a vegetarian and advocate of vegetarianism.
 In 1931 Gandhi gave a talk to the London Vegetarian Society entitled The Moral Basis of Vegetarianism in which he argued for abstinence from meat and dairy on ethical (rather than health-related) grounds.